Harry Hiestand

-Harry Hiestand (born November 19, 1958) is a former American football coach who last was the offensive line coach at the University of Notre Dame.
-Hiestand earned his bachelor's degree in health and physical education from East Stroudsburg University in 1983.
-He and his wife, Terri, have three sons, Michael, Matthew and Mark, and one daughter, Sarah.
+Harry Koch Hiestand (born November 19, 1958) is an American former football coach who last was the offensive line coach for the Notre Dame Fighting Irish.

-Playing career
+Early life and education

-Hiestand played college football as an offensive lineman at Springfield College and East Stroudsburg between 1978 and 1980.
-He played at the latter alongside future New York Giants offensive line coach Pat Flaherty, but injuries shortened his playing career in his junior year.
+Hiestand was born November 19, 1958, in Malvern, Pennsylvania.
+He attended Springfield College in Springfield, Massachusetts, and then East Stroudsburg University in East Stroudsburg, Pennsylvania, where he played college football from 1978 to 1980 alongside future New York Giants offensive line coach Pat Flaherty.
+In 1983, he graduated from East Stroudsburg University with a bachelor's degree in health and physical education in 1983.

-Coaching career

-Early career

-In his first coaching jobs, Hiestand was an offensive line coach at Toledo (1988), graduate assistant coach at Southern California (1987) and tight ends and assistant line coach at Penn (1986).
-He began his coaching career at his alma mater, East Stroudsburg University, after an injury ended his playing days.
-Hiestand has been a part of league championship teams at five of his seven stops, at East Stroudsburg (1982–83), Penn (1986), USC (1987), Cincinnati (1993) and Illinois (2001).
-He was on the Trojan staff at the 1988 Rose Bowl.
+Career

+Collegiate coaching

+Hiestand began his coaching career East Stroudsburg University, his alma mater, where he coached was a student assistant coach in 1982 and 1983 and offensive line coach from 1983 to 1985.
+He was subsequently tight ends and assistant line coach at the University of Pennsylvania in Philadelphia in 1986, a graduate assistant coach at the University of Southern California in Los Angeles in 1987, and offensive line coach at the University of Toledo in Toledo, Ohio in 1988 and 1989.
+As a USC coach, he coached the Trojans in the 1988 Rose Bowl.

 Cincinnati

-Hiestand came to the University of Cincinnati in 1989 after a year at Toledo.
-He served as run game coordinator with the Bearcats in 1992 and offensive coordinator in 1993.
-As offensive coordinator, running back David Small broke Cincinnati's record for rushing touchdowns while the offense posted the 7th most points in school history.
+From 1989 to 1993, he coached at the University of Cincinnati, where he served as run game coordinator in 1992 and as offensive coordinator in 1993.
+As offensive coordinator, running back David Small broke Cincinnati's record for rushing touchdowns, and the offense posted the seventh-most points in school history.
 Cincinnati's 1993 team went 8-3 after a 3-8 record the previous campaign.

 Missouri

-After a five-year stint at Cincinnati, went to the University of Missouri.
-With the Tigers, Hiestand helped MU to a No. 9 national ranking in rushing at 250.7 yards per game in 1996.
-In that same year, three of Hiestand's offensive lineman garnered All-Big 12 honors.
+He then coached at the University of Missouri in Columbia, Missouri, where he was offensive line coach from 1994 to 1996.
+With Missouri, Hiestand helped the University of Missouri finish the 1996 season ninth in the nation in rushing at 250.7 yards per game.
+The same year, three of Hiestand's offensive lineman garnered All-Big 12 honors.

 Illinois

-From 1997–2004, Hiestand served as offensive line coach in Ron Turner's system and also was assistant head coach from 2000 until his departure.

-During his tenure, Hiestand has produced 10 All-Big Ten selections on the offensive line.
+From 1997 to 1999, Hiestand served as offensive line coach in Ron Turner's system at the University of Illinois, where he was also assistant head coach from 2000 until his departure.
+During his tenure at Missouri, Hiestand coached ten All-Big Ten selections on the offensive line.
 In 2002, Illinois marched out one of the nation's most balanced offensive attacks thanks in large part to Hiestand's offensive front.
-Illinois topped 5,300 yards in total offense for the first time in school history and running back Antoineo Harris topped the Illinois single season rushing yardage list with 1,330 yards.
-Seniors Tony Pashos and David Diehl each earned All-Big Ten accolades, and were fifth-round picks in the 2003 NFL Draft.
+Illinois topped 5,300 yards in total offense for the first time in school history and running back Antoineo Harris broke the Illinois single season rushing record with 1,330 yards in the season.
+Seniors Tony Pashos and David Diehl each earned All-Big Ten accolades, and were fifth-round picks in the 2003 NFL draft.